rodoabad/code-review-culture/README.md

 #### Knowledge transfer

-> If Content is King, then Context is God. - *Gary Vaynerchuk*
+> If content is king, then context is God. - *Gary Vaynerchuk*

 This is probably one of the most important parts of a code review process.
 Having knowledge of the purpose of any code snippet is what makes a good team an awesome team and this will lead to increased team awareness.
 This also helps developers have a mindset of writing their code in a much more readable and easily shared piece of work.